Highly reflective layers: dielectric mirrors

-The use of dielectric and thus virtually non-absorptive layers enables mirrors to be produced with reflections up to greater than 99.99 %.
-In addition to their high laser-damage threshold, dielectrically-coated mirrors are characterized by greater hardness and good resistance to chemical action.
+The use of dielectric and thus virtually non-absorptive layers enables mirrors to be produced with reflections up to greater than 99 %.
+In addition dielectrically-coated mirrors are characterized by greater hardness and good resistance to chemical action.

 Metal mirrors are manufactured in a high vacuum; during this process, a highly reflective material such as aluminium, silver or gold is vapour-deposited onto a substrate material.
 Generally plane or curved optical materials have metal coatings vapour-deposited on them.
 The reflectivity of the resulting mirror depends on the metal used.Aluminium is one of the standard coatings for a metal mirror for wavelengths ranging from visible light to the IR range.
 To prevent damage, the metal mirrors are coated with a protective layer of SiO2.
 The optical properties of metal mirrors are constant across a wide spectral range.
 They are only marginally dependent on the angle of incidence and have only a limited polarizing effect.
 However, their spheres of application are limited by their significant levels of absorption, reduced hardness compared to dielectric layers and susceptibility to chemical action.